-Doctrine maintains that minimising such costs requires that there be only support for institutions whose failure entails systemic risk.
+Current views of LOLR maintain that minimising such costs requires that there be only support for institutions whose failure entails systemic risk.
 The central bank must ensure that banks have made efforts to gain liquidity support and all market sources of funds have been exhausted.
-Equally, following Bagehot (1873), the authorities should demand high quality collateral and a penalty interest rate.
+Equally, it is often argued that the authorities should demand high quality collateral and a penalty interest rate.
 The former protects the central bank from credit risk and encourages the banks to lend at lower risk (Goodhart 2007).
 The latter, along with harsh conditionality (for example, liquidity restoration, restrictions on new business or on dividend payments), ensures that the borrower only requests LOLR support as a "last resort".
 Bordo (1990) notes however that in 1974 the Fed offered Franklin National loans at below market rates.